himbeles/geo3d/README.md

 ```

 ## Usage

-### Basic usage
-Instructions on basic usage can be found in the jupyter notebook
+Instructions on basic usage can be found in the jupyter notebook in `/doc`.
-`examples/basic_usage.ipynb`.

-### Constrained motion
-The module allows to calculate rigid body movement from disturbances to exact constraints.
-A usage example is given in
-`examples/constrained_motion.ipynb`.

 ## Testing
 Unit tests can be run using